HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 ### Declaration repetition

 In 2020 and 2021, analysis was done to determine the amount of "declaration repetition".
 This aims to identify how efficient a stylesheet is by looking for the number of declarations using the same property and value.

-In 2021 it was reported there was a slight drop in repetition, this year there is a slight rise.
-This metric does therefore seem fairly stable year-on-year.

 {{ figure_markup(
     image="repetition.png",